-- Turn the Rotary knob to move up and down in the menus and in the dialogs - Confirm a selection by pressing the Rotary knob - Return to previous menu level by pressing the MENU key
+- Turn the rotary knob to move up and down in the menus and in the dialogs - Confirm a selection by pressing the rotary knob - Return to previous menu level by pressing the X key

-Edit a numeric value
+Edit a value

-- 1. Turn the Rotary knob to select the entry field - 2.
-Press Rotary knob to turn the field into edit mode - The left digit starts flashing - 3.
-Turn the Rotary knob to set the value for the flashing digit - 4.
-Press the Rotary knob to move focus to the next digit - 5.
+- 1. Turn the rotary knob to select the entry field - 2.
+Press rotary knob to turn the field into edit mode - The left digit starts flashing - 3.
+Turn the rotary knob to set the value for the flashing digit - 4.
+Press the rotary knob to move focus to the next digit - 5.
 Repeat step 3 and 4 until all digits are set - 6.
-Press the Rotary knob to leave edit mode for the selected field - 7.
-Turn the Rotary knob to select the Cancel or Save buttons, then press the Rotary knob to confirm your selection and to close the dialog
+Press the rotary knob to leave edit mode for the selected field